top of page

 About the series

 Stories of Hope is a free series of wellbeing interviews.
 They feature people who are living with, or caring for a family member facing illness or disability.
-We point to the fact that despite any changes in lifestyle or circumstances, our wellbeing is fully available.
+They point to the fact that despite any changes in lifestyle or circumstances, wellbeing is always available.
 Within every story is a message of hope.

 Sharyn Di Ubaldo